WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/03-sound-desks/index.md

 and portable with a minimal layout.
 This desk has two insert slots which can supposedly be used for an outboard FX rack, however you need some special jack-jack splitter for the input and output that I couldn't work out.
-The approach that worked for me was sending channels to the outboard FX using one of the auxes, then taking the FX return back into the desk through one of the stereo input channels (green fader).
-Sadly the channel 6 fader cap has despawned :(
+The approach that worked for me was sending channels to the outboard FX using one of the auxes, then taking the FX return back into the desk through one of the stereo input channels (green fader). ~~Sadly the channel 6 fader cap has despawned :(~~ It has respawned albeit looking slightly different!

 ## Soundcraft Spirit E12